axelvaldez/radical-companies/_posts/1-radical-inspiration-and-discovery/2023-06-30-radical-inspiration-and-discovery-long.markdown

      <tr>
       <th>Divide and Conquer</th>
       <td>
        <p>At some point women were made the property of men and were made subservient to them.
 That is, for example, why inherited last names are the man&rsquo;s.
-The <em>ez</em> at the end of Spanish family names is the equivalent to the possessive &ldquo;apostrophe s&rdquo; in English (<em>i.e.</em>, Pedro&rsquo;s) as it indicates that it &ldquo;belongs to&rdquo; to the men. <span class='_quotespan'>Men were the kings of their castle</span> and women were reduced to chattel.
+The <em>ez</em> at the end of Spanish family names is the equivalent to the possessive &ldquo;apostrophe S&rdquo; in English (<em>i.e.</em>, Pedro&rsquo;s) as it indicates that it &ldquo;belongs to&rdquo; to the men. <span class='_quotespan'>Men were the kings of their castle</span> and women were reduced to chattel.
 Sounds comical, but there is a intuitive logic to it: men now had to worry about staying in control of what belonged to them, and not about the injustices from the powerful men above.</p>
        <p>It all was bundled with a strong ideology that created an institution and, surprisingly enough, women became pillars of it. <span class='_quotespan'>Eve was the instigator of sin,</span> and must submit for salvation.
 Women covered their hair, wore burkas, and relinquished their autonomy in the name of duty and survival.</p>
         <div class='_center'>
          <div class='_citation'>